-DDOE operates an extensive 24-hour air monitoring network that measures air pollutants in the outdoor ("ambient") air and surface meteorological conditions.
-Monitoring data is crucial in determining compliance with EPA’s air quality standards.
+DDOE operates an extensive 24-hour air monitoring network that measures air pollutants in the outdoor ("ambient") air and meteorological conditions.
+Monitoring data is crucial in determining compliance with EPA’s national ambient air quality standards.
+EPA approved District’s Ambient Air Monitoring Network Plan describes the air quality measurement network.

 The measurements support the timely reporting of air quality forecasts, sent to EPA and then onto MWCOG.
 It also tracks the long-term air quality to gauge the effectiveness of control and abatement strategies.

-The District's air monitoring network contains monitoring stations located at the McMillan Reservoir, River Terrace Elementary School, Takoma School, Verizon Center, and Haines Point.
+The District's air monitoring network contains monitoring stations located at the McMillan Reservoir, River Terrace Education Center, Takoma Recreation Center, Anacostia Freeway Benning Road Ramp and King Greenleaf Recreation Center.

 Each of the five station locations is sited based on population density and distribution, the location of stationary and mobile sources, and the historic concentration of particular pollutants.
 The air that is monitored is representative of the air that most District residents and visitors are breathing.

-Each station has equipment that screens the concentration of particular pollutants in the outdoor air.
-DDOE visits the sites on a daily or weekly basis to perform routine data checks, performance audits, and scheduled maintenance.
-They also change filters and, depending on the type of sampler, retrieve raw data or achieve other quality assurance or quality control duties.
+Each station has equipment that screens the concentration of pollutants of concern in the outdoor air.
+DDOE staff visit the sites on a daily or weekly basis to perform routine data checks, performance audits, and scheduled maintenance.
+They also change filters and, depending on the type of sampler, retrieve raw data or achieve other quality assurance or quality control data.

 This network allows the District to conduct the following major activities and functions: